 This is a pH-neutral shampoo with aggressive surfactants that help break down the grime and natural elements that can clog up a coating.
 The soap is highly-concentrated – with a mix ratio of 1:256.
 This means, for a two-bucket car wash, you use two ounces of soap per car wash.
 Additionally, the SiO2 infusion helps to provide extra protection – which can extend the lifespan of your coating by protecting it from exposure.

-If you’d like to try Americana Global Ceramic Aftercare Soap, click this link – and receive 20% off your first purchase.
+If you’d like to try Americana Global Ceramic Aftercare Soap, click the button below to save 15% on Americana Global Products.